mcvine/mcvine/builders/dev/README.md

 Add it to .bashrc if needed.

 The envs var shell script sets environment variables and command aliases to build mcvine-core and the mcvine subpackages listed above targeting a local path build/installation.
-Provided no .bashrc configurations added, the above command should be executed in the envs.sh directory on the same terminal before using mcvine.
+Provided no .bashrc configurations added, the above command should be executed in the envs.sh directory on the same conda environment and terminal before using mcvine.

 ## Build and install mcvine-core for the first time

 ```
 $ build0
 ```